 I can’t find only one word to define how 2019 was.
 But it came with some significant changes and challenges: we moved from Berlin to California, which involved a long process of figuring things out in our new place.
-Moving from a city to another might be difficult, but wait to see moving from a continent to another!
+Moving from one city to another might be difficult, but wait to see moving from one continent to another!
 Anyway, maybe challenging is how 2019 could be defined.

 But be it long or complicated, 2019 also had some beautiful and some unexpected travels: